-Under Unix, it is possible to share blocks of memory between processes.
+It is possible to share blocks of memory between processes.
 This eliminates the serialization overhead.

 Multiprocessing can create shared memory blocks containing C variables and C arrays.
 A NumPy extension adds shared NumPy arrays.
 It it not possible to share arbitrary Python objects.